Lower Valley Farm Biodiversity Units For Sale

 Habitat creation has already taken place across approx. 70 ha of the site as a first phase of BNG.
 The scheme is creating and enhancing high-quality biodiverse habitats, comprising:

 Strategic spatial planning of habitat delivery across the site has been undertaken and a robust and flexible long-term management structure is in place to maximise environmental outcomes.

 An Environmental Management Plan has been developed to support the delivery of the scheme for the 30-year period.

 Biodiversity units which meet local developer compensation requirements in terms of habitat types and extents can be secured ‘off-the-shelf’.

-An Allocation Agreement will be prepared for developers to secure biodiversity units from the site.
-Depending on the development’s stage in the planning process, an option can be granted which allows developers to obtain planning consent before funding the physical habitat creation/enhancement.
-The physical habitat creation works will commence once the option is called or in advance as an active habitat bank.
+An allocation agreement will be prepared for developers to secure biodiversity units from the site.
+Depending on the development’s stage in the planning process, an option can be granted which allows developers to obtain planning consent.

 The principle objective of this scheme is to increase biodiversity within the site and provide habitat connectivity across the landscape.

 Additionally, the scheme can contribute to a range of other ecosystem services including: